 Like most countries, smoking bans in the US differs depending on each state.
 Oftentimes they differ depending on each city in those states too.
 For instance, cities like California and New York have tighter laws on smoking compared to cities in Texas.
 Some cities ban smoking in eateries and the rest allow it in places like bars or pubs.
 That’s because people usually go to bars or pubs to drink, right?
 And what accompanies drinking is either smoking or vaping.
 That is why it is still allowed in most bars.
 Nonetheless, as mentioned, a lot of places still allow vaping and the use of e-cigarettes.
 So, if you’re in need of a nicotine kick wherever you go, it’d be easier to get those devices.

 Known for their architectural beauties, laws on smoking in Austria is almost the same as in other countries.
 The usual no smoking in eateries, workplaces and healthcare facilities.
 However, in this country, it is allowed to have smoking rooms or designated smoking areas as long as it doesn’t bother the non-smoking areas.
-These laws may not be as strict as the cannabis laws around the world though.
-Although cannabis rarely poses any threat to people’s lives, it’s still counted as drug addiction.

 Before this, Malaysians were allowed to smoke almost anywhere, except for enclosed spaces and healthcare facilities of course.
 However, every restaurant had its designated smoking areas where people could sit, be served as well as smoke.
 But since 2019, a ban on smoking in eateries has been implemented and people are no longer allowed to smoke, even in the open parts of a restaurant.
 The rule is that you’d have to stand 3 meters away from the eatery or else be fined up to RM 3 000.
 That’s a lot of money for most of the people in Malaysia.
 Nonetheless, there are still a few smaller establishments that still allow smoking in designated areas.
 Just be careful of police patrols, of course.
 Because no matter what the restaurant owners allow, the police still stick with the law.